infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

     }
 ```

+Options for the `Cache-Control` header can be a bit confusing.
+The name of the option `no-cache` suggests that there will be no caching, but that is not true.
+For more details, please check out this article about [Demistifying HTTP Caching](https://codeburst.io/demystifying-http-caching-7457c1e4eded?gi=2174675eaf73).
+A quick quote from the article:

+>no-cache doesn’t mean “don’t cache”, it means it must revalidate with the server before using the cached resource.

 ### Server-side rendering

 If the application uses server-side rendering, then caching should be handled by the Node.js server.